What is AB 685?

 - Requires employers to notify employees who may have been exposed to COVID-19 and to report workplace outbreaks to the local health department.

-- Requires the California Department of Public Health (CDPH) to publicly report information on workplace outbreaks.
+- Requires the California Department of Public Health (CDPH) to publicly report information on workplace outbreaks by industry.

 What information am I required to give workers?

-Upon identifying a COVID-19 case in the workplace, you need to provide the following information:
+Upon identifying a COVID-19 case in the workplace, you must provide the following information to your employees, the employer of subcontracted workers, and any labor representative:

-You can inform other workers of the dates that an individual with COVID-19 was at the worksite but should not share information that could identify the affected individual.
-You must also provide this information to the exclusive labor representative, if any.
+Provide written notice of the dates that an individual with COVID-19 was at the worksite.
+Do not share information that could identify the affected individual.

 How and when should workers be notified?

-You must provide a written notice to your employees and the employer of subcontracted workers within 1 business day of receiving notification of potential exposure.
+You must provide a written notice within 1 business day of receiving notification of potential exposure to COVID-19 at the worksite.
 The written notice can be hand delivered or given by email or text message and should be in both English and any other language understood by the majority of employees.
-You must also provide this written notice to the exclusive labor representative, if any, within 1 business day.

 Which workers must be notified?

-All employees and employers of any subcontracted employees who were at the same worksite as the worker diagnosed with COVID-19 during their infectious period must be notified.
+All employees and employers of any subcontracted employees who were at the same worksite as the person diagnosed with COVID-19 during their infectious period must be notified.

 When am I required to report COVID-19 cases to the local health department?

-You must report COVID-19 outbreaks to the local health department.
-For non-healthcare workplaces, this is defined as 3 or more COVID-19 cases among workers at the same worksite within a 14-day period.
+Non-healthcare workplaces must report COVID-19 outbreaks to the local health department.
+Outbreaks are defined as 3 or more COVID-19 cases among workers at the same worksite within a 14-day period.

-Once this threshold is met, you have 48 hours to report to the local health department in the jurisdiction where the worksite is located.
+Once this threshold is met, you have 48 hours or one business day, whichever is later, to report to the local health department in the jurisdiction where the worksite is located.

 You also must continue to notify the local health department of additional COVID-19 cases identified among workers at the worksite.

-What information should I report to the local health department?
+What information am I required to report to the local health department?

 - Information about the worksite – name of company/institution, business address, and North American Industry Classification System (NAICS) industry code.